BobReed24/js-hacks/README.md

-# js-hacks
+# web-based game hacks
-This repo has Javascript hacks
+This repo has hacks